an3urysm/live-share/docs/getting-started.md

 #### Pin-to and follow mode

 Sometimes you need to explain a design or problem that spans multiple files or locations in code.
-Consequently, it is useful to be able to temporariliy follow another collaborator as they move throughout the project.
+Consequently, it is useful to be able to temporariliy follow a colleague as they move throughout the project when co-editing.
 Visual Studio Live Share allows you to do this by "pinning" your editor to another collaborator.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-vscode.md#follow-a-collaborator-via-pinning) [![VS](media/vs-icon-15x15.png)](collab-vs.md#follow-a-collaborator-via-pinning)